truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/TrueCommandSharing.md

 ## Add SMB Shares

-To add an SMB share to a pool, open the pool using the *EXPLORE* menu in your system's window then select the pool.
-Once the pool loads, select the dataset you want to share and then click *CREATE SHARE* and select *Create SMB Share*.
+To add an SMB share to a pool, open the pool using the **EXPLORE** menu in your system window then select the pool.
+Once the pool loads, select the dataset you want to share and then click* *CREATE SHARE** and select **Create SMB Share**.

 ![TrueCommandCreateNFS](/images/TrueCommand/2.2/tc22addsmbshare.png "Create SMB Share")